-To paste the text in CMD, you just have to move the cursor where you want to paste the text and right click.
-Once you right click your mouse, you will see that the text you copied is pasted in windows command prompt.
+To paste the text in CMD, you just have to move the cursor where you want to paste the text and right-click.
+Once you right click your mouse, you will see that the text you copied is pasted in the Windows command prompt.

 So, here you go Windows user – No need of mugging up the commands that you don’t know from the web and then typing them as it is in the command prompt with the uncertainty that it may be incorrect command even.
 Simply copy the commands from the web and paste it in CMD and enjoy.

 Hope that this simple tutorial is going to be helpful for you to run correct and error-free commands in your CMD.
 Fasten up your work, save your time without typing long and complex commands, and enjoy running commands without error.